Note: This is a non-magic AU! No foolish wand-waving or silly incantations.

 "I have a feeling you're going to have an interesting year," Abraxas said calmly.
 "If I were you, I -"

 "Let's go," said the dark-haired one, not seeming to care that he'd interrupted Abraxas.
 Weirdly, Abraxas didn't seem to mind much either.
 His mouth closed and he followed the other without complaint.

 "Damn, Hermione," said Nick as the door slid shut.
 "Someone's got a temper."

-Hermione sighed and shrank back into her seat, unclenching her fists.
+Hermione let out a measured breath, unclenching her fists.
 She hadn't been planning on letting it get out of hand her first day.
 At least, not where people could see.
 "I can't stand prejudice," she said shortly, and crossed her legs, looking out the window once more.

 "Malfoy's a pain in the arse," said Bode.
 "Riddle's not so bad, though.
 He seems like he'd be all right if he didn't mix in with those idiots down in the Den."